 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Staff Nurse - RN - Geriatric that make less than that salary.
 For example 50% of the people who perform the job of Staff Nurse - RN - Geriatric are expected to make less than the median.

 Provides professional nursing care to assigned geriatric patients.
 Records patient histories, performs various diagnostic tests, administers medications, and develops geriatric care plans in conjunction with other medical professionals.
 Assists physicians during examinations and procedures, operating and monitoring medical equipment as necessary.
 Observes patients' progress and records observations in patient medical records.
 Promotes patients' independence by teaching patients and families to understand conditions, medications, and self-care skills.
-Requires an associate's degree .
+Requires graduation from an approved nursing program.
 Typically reports to a manager or head of a unit/department.
 Requires a state license to practice.
 Years of experience may be unspecified.
 Certification and/or licensing in the position's specialty is the main requirement.
 View full job description